p4lang/p4c/lib/README.md

 The [`lib` directory](https://github.com/p4lang/p4c/tree/main/lib) contains miscellaneous utilities that are generally useful and not specific to any part of the compiler.
 Most are not even compiler specific.
-The files in `lib` folder should only depend on each other; they cannot depend on any other compiler files.
+The files in the `lib` folder should only depend on each other; they cannot depend on any other compiler files.

 | File(s)                      | Description |